Smile-SA/cache-menu/README.md

 $elem.cacheMenu({
 	cookieInfo : { // cookie information that will transfer between back and frontend name : 'skipMenuTransfer',
-		durationInSec : 3600, // in second
+		durationInSec : 60*60*24*365, // 1 year in second
 		path : '/' // perimeter
 	},
+	storage : {
-	storageCacheName : 'menuToCache', // the menu will be saved in this localstorage key reloadOnError : true, // if anything go badly, the plugin purge its cache, you can have the page reload then
+		cacheName : 'menuToCache', // the menu will be saved in this localstorage key hashName : 'menuHash' // the menu hash will be saved in this localstorage key },
-	initAtStartup: true // set to false if you want to manage init manually });
+	reloadOnError : true, // if anything go badly, the plugin purge its cache, you can have the page reload then initAtStartup : true, // set to false if you want to manage init manually namespace : '' // prefix for cookie name and storage keys });
 ```